-Hiking in France is wonderful and the area around Lou Messugo in particular is a walker’s paradise.
-There are so many different types of walk to choose from: the coastal path, urban walks, mountain hikes in pristine national parks, hill walks and country trails right from the door.
-You can walk in all seasons, using snow shoes on higher ground in winter.
-In summer it can be scorching hot in the back country which makes the coastal path an attractive choice, stopping off for a refreshing dip along the way.
+Hiking in France is wonderful and the area around Lou Messugo, in particular, is a walker’s paradise.
+There are so many different types of walk to choose from: coastal paths, urban walks, mountain hikes in pristine national parks, hill walks, alongside rivers and country trails right from the door.
+You can walk in all seasons, using snowshoes on higher ground in winter.
+In summer it can be scorching hot in the backcountry which makes the coastal path an attractive choice, stopping off for a refreshing dip along the way.
 Or go into the mountains to find cooler temperatures at higher altitudes and enjoy the stunning alpine scenery.
 We really are spoilt for choice.
 Here are some tips for making the most of hiking in France.

 Large-scale maps are produced by the Institut Géographique National (IGN) and are available in good bookshops such as FNAC or online.
 We have all the local ones available to borrow at Lou Messugo.